MicrosoftDocs/winui-api/microsoft.ui.xaml.controls/playeranimationoptimization.md

 ## -description
-Specifies settings to optimize an [AnimatedVisualPlayer](AnimatedVisualPlayer.md) to determine if the player should optimize to reduce latency or reduce the number of resources.
+Specifies settings to optimize an [AnimatedVisualPlayer](AnimatedVisualPlayer.md).

 ## -enum-fields